 If the settlor dies within seven years, one might think that his retained discount should go to his personal representatives to form part of his estate.
-However, the HMRC tested and accepted IHT treatment is that this right to an income for life has no value once the settlor has died, and so no money has to be returned.
-The effect is that the discount is deemed to leave the settlor’s estate on day one of settlement of monies into the trust.
+However, the HMRC tested and accepted IHT treatment is that this right to an income for life has no value once the settlor has died, so no money has to be returned.

-The rest of the money will be treated like any other gift into trust, and brought back into IHT calculations if death occurs within 7 years.
+The rest of the money will be treated like any other gift into the trust and brought back into IHT calculations if death occurs within seven years.

-As a result of this, there is an immediate IHT reduction upon creation of a discounted gift trust, making it a powerful IHT planning tool for anyone in later life whose intentions are to draw income from their investments throughout their lifetime, then to pass on the remainder to their beneficiaries.
+As a result of this, there is an immediate IHT reduction upon creation of a discounted gift trust, making it a powerful IHT planning tool for anyone in their later life, whose intentions are to draw income from their investments throughout their lifetime and then pass on the remainder to their beneficiaries.

-The discount rate is calculated based on both mortality rates for your age as well as on in depth medical testing to determine a fair discount factor for the gift based on the value of the retained revenue stream.
+The discount rate is calculated based on both mortality rates for your age, as well as an in-depth medical testing to determine a fair discount factor for the gift, based on the value of the retained revenue stream.

 Would you like to share your experience and opinion to help other people make an informed decision?